What Is a Fluorescein Eye Stain Test?

 - rubbing your eyes too roughly

-- dirty, old, or poorly-fitting contact lenses
+- old or improperly cleaned or fitted contact lenses

 - the presence of foreign bodies, such as an eyelash